This Inspiring Coffee Table Book Makes An Ideal Gift For Design Lovers

-It's getting close to crunch time for your holiday gift shopping, and admittedly, not everyone is enthusiastic about such a task.
+The season of holiday gift shopping has officially arrived, and admittedly, not everyone is enthusiastic about such a task.
 You've probably got a person or two on your list who's notoriously tough to shop for — whether it's because they're always buying themselves everything they need or want, or because you only know a few things about them (as is often the case with Secret Santa situations).
-But even in those circumstances there's one go-to idea that does the trick when you don't know what else to get: Cool coffee table book gifts.
+But even in those circumstances, there's one go-to idea that does the trick when you don't know what else to get: Cool coffee table book gifts.

-One of the best things about these books as gifts is that they're two-for-one: They're informative as well as attractive.
+One of the best things about these books as gifts is that they're a two-for-one: They're both informative *and* attractive.
 In fact, because a coffee table book tends to lean more on the side of art than literature, they're even great for the less-than-avid readers.
-And interior experts will tell you that how decorate your coffee table can make a huge difference in your space — so such a gift can actually make a major impact.
+And interior experts will tell you that how you decorate your coffee table can make a huge difference in your space — so such a gift can actually make a major impact.

-The other good news is, there's probably a beautifully photographed/designed coffee table book for everyone on your list — so long as you know as least a few basic things about them.
+The other good news is, there's probably a beautifully photographed or designed coffee table book for everyone on your list — so long as you know as least a few basic things about them.
 Shopping for a travel enthusiast?
-Perhaps a text filled with images from the most exotic locations or the coziest cabins all over the world would give them all the inspiration they need until their next vacation.
-Or if you are still looking for someone who's working on their own urban jungle, seek out a book that gives tips on plant care and styling — plus some seriously lush photos.
+Perhaps a text filled with images of remote, obscure locations will give them all the inspiration they need until their next vacation.
+Or, for someone with an impressive art collection, try a book that features stunning works and plenty of history.
 There are even culinary options for the foodie in your life.
 For these and even more coffee table book ideas, see ahead.

 We only include products that have been independently selected by The Zoe Report's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.